 The VA assigns disability percentages by condition and severity.
 Generally, less severe disabilities receive lower disability percentage ratings and more severe disabilities receive higher ratings.

-The VA has developed a Schedule of Rating Disabilities (VARSD).
+The VA has developed a Schedule of Rating Disabilities (VARSD) they use to give a percentage rating to each disability.
 The ratings in the schedule are based on the average impact on earning capacity that each disability has in civilian occupations.
-Ratings range from 0% to 100% in 10% increments.
+VA ratings range from 0% to 100% in 10% increments.